talwrii/symbolboard/README.md

 # Warnings

+1. This only works with linux and X windows
 1. This keyboard layout is not fixed and subject to change, though hopefully not radical change
 1. I've had linux machines occasionally forget my keybindings.
 1. This might package might force you to restart X